jsantell/poet/docs/docs.md

 ## Helpers

-Built in helper methods are stored on the **Poet** instance's `helper` property.
+Built in helper methods are stored on the **Poet** instance's `helpers` property.
 Used internally, and in the view locals, they can be used outside of **Poet** as well.

 * `getPosts(from, to)` - an array of reverse chronologically ordered post objects.
 May specify `from` and `to` based on their index, to limit which posts should be returned.
 * `getTags()` - an array of tag names